J-1 OPI FAQs

 Note: This test is not sufficient for potential International Teaching Assistants.
-If you are a potential ITA, please see the information on this page.

 An Advisory OPI is an oral proficiency interview that is completed by an ACTFL trained interviewer within his/her own academic institution for internal purposes and according to ACTFL testing protocol and professional standards.

-Beginning August 1st, 2019, the cost of a J-1 interview will be $100.
+The cost of a J-1 interview is $100.

 Please immediately contact the interviewer who scheduled your exam.
 Cancellations made within 48 hours of the appointment cannot be refunded.